-Four years ago, I chose to start eating gluten free for health reasons.
+Four years ago, I chose to stop eating gluten free for health reasons.
 Before this, I had severe issues with my immune system, allergies and asthma.
 I was on antibiotics, steroids, cortisone injections and a host of vitamins, remedies like echinacea and everything else I could think of for weeks on end.
 My system was fairly shot and after an allergy test, I decided to try the gluten free thing.
 It took a few months, but the results were fairly remarkable.
 Since then, my health has improved dramatically.
 I’ve been able to do sport, go on adventures, travel with ease and explore to my heart’s content.
 Of course I still pick up a cold now and then — and even caught chickenpox after moving to Norway — but for the most part I am strong and healthy, much more so than before.

 I was still living in South Africa when I made this change and it was pretty tough.
 Most people barely knew what gluten was and restaurants, grocery stores and cafés did not mark allergens on menus.
 I also had to deal with the “hipster” jokes, of course.
 One of the big benefits of going gluten free was that I started paying much more attention to what I ate and it meant that I started cooking more meals at home.

 Nearly two years ago, I started cooking mainly vegetarian meals.
 It is healthier and more cost effective.
 I like the challenge of cooking a delicious meal that does not focus on meat as the main ingredient.
 Usually dishes with meat do just that and vegetables tend to be a bit of an afterthought.